Common tabular operations in pandas#

 start_column_position:stop_column_position]

-By following this syntax, we can access the value on the first row and second column (TEMP) by calling:
+Using this syntax, we can access the value on the first row and second column (TEMP) as follows:

 data.iloc[0, 1]

-It is also possible to get ranges of rows and columns with .iloc.
-For example, we could select YEARMODA and TEMP columns from the first five rows based on their indices (positions) in the data.
-Here, we will select rows from positions 0 to 5 and columns from positions 0 to 2:
+It is also possible to get ranges of rows and columns with .iloc[].
+For example, we could select the YEARMODA and TEMP columns from the first five rows based on their indices (positions) in the data set.
+Here, we will select rows from positions 0 to 5 and columns from positions 0 to 2.

 selection